Claire Deschênes: Early life and education

-While she was in a CEGEP program, Deschênes' father passed away and her mother was diagnosed with multiple sclerosis.
+While she was in a CEGEP program, Deschênes' father died and her mother was diagnosed with multiple sclerosis.
 Deschênes completed two years of CEGEP in psychology, before taking a year off to take care of her mother, and then completed a CEGEP year in the mathematics, physics, and biology stream.
 Later on, she pursued mechanical engineering during her undergraduate degree, and cites her reasons for going into science to include the desire to have a stable career as she may have to help her siblings one day.

 Deschênes was the only woman in her undergraduate program, and went on to do a master's degree in mechanical engineering at Université Laval.
 Upon receiving a scholarship to study abroad, Deschênes pursued a PhD at the Institut National Politechnique de Grenoble in France, where she studied computational fluid dynamics in hydraulic turbines, and completed her degree in January 1990 before returning to her Université Laval to become the first female professor of engineering at the Faculty of Science and Engineering.